Dilepton Production in a Rotating Thermal Medium: The Rigid Rotation Approximation: Summary and Conclusions

-Looking ahead, we are extending the present analysis by incorporating additional ingredients such as time-dependent vorticity profiles, realistic collective flow dynamics, and the interplay with strong magnetic fields.
+Looking ahead, we are extending the present analysis {going beyond the rigid rotating approximation, by incorporating the effects of the higher angular momentum channels.
+Moreover,} additional ingredients such as time-dependent vorticity profiles, realistic collective flow dynamics, and the interplay with strong magnetic fields are under consideration.
 We are also investigating differential dilepton observables in rapidity and azimuthal angle, which would allow for a more direct comparison with experimental measurements.
 We are actively seeking these avenues, and this is work in progress that will be presented elsewhere.